anttijuu/PGUnicodeCharacters/README.markdown

 This command line tool counts the occurrences of unique Unicode characters from text files.

 NB:

-* The tool *does not* check if the file is actually in the assumed UTF-8 format, so there may be issues.
+* The tool *does not* check if the input text files are actually in the assumed UTF-8 format, so there may be issues.
-* When processing lots of and very large book files, running the tool takes a long time, depending on your computer setup.
+* When processing lots of and very large files, running the tool takes a long time, depending on your computer setup.

 ## Building